Final Shop Opening of the year Nov 26-30th Live from 4pm GMT

 Looking at your eye prescription, it can seem like a jumble of confusing numbers and terms.

-One term you may notice on your eye report is “axis,” which plays a crucial role in correcting certain vision issues.
-In this article, I'll simply break down what axis means on your eye test results and what it means for your visual correction.
+The term axis plays an important role in correcting specific vision problems.
+In this article, we'll simply break down what axis means on your eye test results and what it means for your visual correction.

 Let’s dive in.